SECTION I – EARLY CHILDHOOD HISTORY

 Under NO circumstances will the adult use physical punishment or other negative methods that may hurt, frighten or humiliate the child.

-Information regarding program activities, tuition, policies and other announcements will be placed in your child’s daily folder.
-Please make sure a standard folder fits in your child’s backpack.
-This is an important part of communication.
-Your teacher might also have a blog OR use the class dojo app.
+Information regarding program activities, tuition, policies and other announcements will be placed in a parent mailbox, file folder or a child’s cubby.
 It is your responsibility to check for information on a daily basis, as this is an important means of distributing information.
-Please check with your teacher for the address.

 Items from Home